 Why: The volcanic Canary Islands has lots of dramatic scenery to discover, including the lunar landscape of Lanzarote's Timanfaya National Park, Mount Teide on Tenerife and Sahara-esque sand dunes in Gran Canaria.
 There are also waterparks, tropical gardens and animal attractions to explore, while their proximity to Africa makes for a dry and sunny climate all year round.

 Who: P&O Cruises offers trips from Southampton to the Canaries -- perfect if you want to avoid the airport.
 Excursions to look out for include camel rides across Timanfaya National Park, an electric bike tour of Las Palmas de Gran Canaria and a cable car ride to the top of Mount Teide.
-P&O Cruises' Ventura departs on a 16-night round-trip cruise from Southampton to the Canary Islands on January 2, 2017, with additional calls at Madeira and Cadiz, among others.
+P&O Cruises' Ventura departs Southampton on a return 12-night Canary Islands and Portugal sailing on March 28, 2018.

 5. Western Mediterranean